-Why Breckenridge for biking?
-The town’s easily-accessed trail network – once used by miners in search of gold – today leads to more than 1,000 miles of mountain biking across Summit County.
+Bike love: The town’s easily-accessed trail network – once used by miners in search of gold – today leads to hundreds of miles of mountain biking across Summit County.
 Road cyclists can explore the surrounding counties via mountain passes, bike paths and state highways.
-Casual riders can hop on a cruiser and join the weekly ride or explore historic downtown.
-In-town bike lanes – one of the many efforts that led to Breck’s designation as a gold-level Bicycle Friendly Community – make it a snap for any ability to saddle up.
+Casual riders can hop on a cruiser, and in-town bike lanes – one of the many efforts that led to Breck’s designation as a gold-level Bicycle Friendly Community – make it a snap for any ability to saddle up.